educauchy/educauchy/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a data scientist working in consulting.
-Have an experience in fullstack web development and business intelligence analytics.
+Have an experience in fullstack web development / software engineering and business intelligence data analytics.

-As a data scientist, I'm interested in :ab: testing and general-purpose classification models.
+As a data scientist, I'm interested in A/B-testing, marketing and retail-related problems.
 As a person, I love running :running:.

-Currently working with Python :snake: and SQL.
+Currently mostly work with Python :snake: and SQL.

-Have an experience in:
-* PHP (Laravel)
-* Javascript
-* HTML/CSS